monadic-xyz/ipfs/git-remote-ipfs/README.md

   git push ipfs master
   ```

-After you've pushed, the remote's URL will have been updated to point to an
+Pushing will update the remote to point to an
 `ipfs://` URL which links to the latest head(s).
 Use this URL to clone or pull
 from another machine (`git remote -v` will show the current remote URL).